-

 The WEGOHEALTH Activist 39 Day Writing Challenge, Day 22 “Tip Tuesday!
 Have you mastered the hashtag?
 Figured out the Instagram algorithm?
 Or maybe you have a few tips to increase your blog followers.
 Whatever it is, share your expertise with … Continue reading

-#HAWMC #TBI #Writing ” I write, therefore I am.” by Janice Tindle
+” I write, therefore I am.” by Janice Tindle

 Posted in brain injury, caregiving, coping skills, disability, honesty, human interest, humanity, inspirational, Inspiring, life changing, motivational, musings, people, poetry, prose, self, spiritual, support groups, thought provoking, tindle, traumatic brain injury